By David Grace: https://davidgraceauthor.com/

 How did Valero come up with this approximately fifty-cents or more per gallon price differential for these two stations?

-- Was it based on the presumed wealth of SF residents compared to the average wealth of those in SJ?
+1. Presumed wealth of SF residents compared to the average wealth of those in SJ?

-- Was it based on the level of competition, that is, how many other stations were in the area of each retailer?
+2. Level of competition, that is, how many other stations were in the area of each retailer?

-- Was it based on the fact that SF is bounded by water on three sides and the drivers there have no place else to go whereas those in SJ have no such geographical limitation?
+3. Fact that SF is bounded by water on three sides and the drivers there have no place else to go whereas those in SJ have no such geographical limitation?

 A friend who was in the gasoline business once told me that refineries use algorithms that uniquely calculate the price of gasoline based on the nine-digit zip code where each station is located.